SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

 ......................
 After adding all your structure files (or after running cathub organize), read your structures into a local database file with the command::

-  cathub folder2db <FOLDER> --userhandle <slack username or gmail address>
+  cathub folder2db <FOLDER> --userhandle <slack-username or gmail-address>

 Remember your ``userhandle`` since it will be used to log in at http://www.catalysis-hub.org later (to be implemented).